superhuman/lrt/README.md

 ## Credits etc.

-lrt is inspired by [gin](https://github.com/codegangsta/gin), which was an earlier, buggier, version of the idea.
+lrt is inspired by [gin](https://github.com/codegangsta/gin), which was an earlier version of the idea.

 Bug reports and pull requests are welcome!
 The general philosophy of lrt is that it should firstly be as correct as possible, and secondly as easy to use